 Videos, radio play, multimedia stuff.
 For the videos that have installation components, see the INSTALLS page for more documentation.

 It’s pretty wild to see (and hear) the massive difference in budget from 2007 through to 2018.
 I started from the premise that if I could turn on a video camera and google my way through Final Cut, then I could make a piece.
-I had to start that way because I was a horrible grant writer.
+Well— I had to start that way because I was a horrible grant writer.
 I also told myself that nobody knows anything, so why wouldn’t I script, shoot, edit a video by myself— even though I have never taken a video course, a photo course, or a script writing course?
 I was right, and I was wrong— and I just did it anyway.
 Of course it really helped that I could access free cameras and an editing station at school… These days I use Premiere mostly, though I am kinda resenting the monthly cost and sorta flirting with Resolve (but the free version doesn’t let you export to 4k, does it?)
 I still write the script and edit the video myself, and I design the set and make the props.
-Editing, especially, is the most creative part of the video-making process for me, and I don’t ever want to delegate that to someone else.
-I’d lose authorship over the work if I did that.
+Editing, especially, is the most creative part of the video-making process for me, and if I delegated that to someone else, it wouldn’t be my work anymore.
 But I sure do love it when pros are running camera, lighting the set, and recording and mixing sound (thank you EMPAC!)

 If It Bleeds (2018)

 Inspired by recent events in the world of Mixed Martial Arts, If It Bleeds can't— or won't— tell the difference between real fighting and fake fighting.
 Good actor or bad liar?
 Showman or sportsman?
 Bleeding, sweating, flopping, maybe crying, denying and/or testifying, winning or learning, faking, praying—give me some bluff with that— it’s just another body ripening in the spotlight, sustained by the fiction that everything happens ‘for a reason.’
 Perfect?
 No. Undefeated?
 Yes!

 Below are 6 short clips from the video.
 In Fall/Winter 2019 I’ll post the entire thing.